-Committee member Sen. Ted Cruz, R-Texas, slammed Abudu as “entirely unfit to serve” and as a “partisan activist,” as demonstrated by her affiliation with the SPLC.
+One member of the Judiciary Committee, Sen. Ted Cruz, R-Texas, slammed Abudu as “entirely unfit to serve” and a “partisan activist,” as demonstrated by her affiliation with the SPLC.

 “If Democrats were actually interested in assessing her ability and fitness to serve as a judge, her nomination vote would be 0-100,” Cruz added.
 “She is entirely unfit to serve the 11th Circuit Court of Appeals.”